pharo-ide/Calypso/Calypso-Browser.package/ClyBrowserState.class/README.md

 - selectedTabs, the colletion of selected browser tabs
 - systemScope, the system scope of the browser

-My instances are created from browser:
+My instances are created with browser:

 	ClyBrowserState of: aBrowser

+Or simply ask

+	aBrowser snapshotState

 During initialization I retrieve the browser state in method #retrieveStateFrom:.

 When history performs undo/redo operation it just applies particular browser state to the browser: